 When a client executes a statement that produces a result set,

-MySQL by default makes available both the data the result set
+MySQL makes available the data the result set contains, and by

 the result set data.
 Metadata is contained in the

 Chapter 5, C API Data Structures), which is returned by the

 Clients can indicate on a per-connection basis that result set metadata is optional and that the client will indicate to the server whether to return it.
 Suppression of metadata transfer by the client can improve performance, particularly for sessions that execute many queries that return few rows each.

 There are two ways for a client to indicate that result set metadata is optional for a connection.
 They are equivalent, so either one suffices: